Cognitive-Behavioral Therapy And Depression: How Can CBT Help?

 What is depression?

-Depression, a term for major depressive disorder (MDD), is a serious mood disorder characterized by a persistent feeling of hopelessness or sadness that lasts for over two weeks.
-There are several depressive disorders that one can be diagnosed with, including major depression, persistent depressive disorder, and seasonal affective disorder, among others.
+Depression, a common term for major depressive disorder (MDD), is a serious mood disorder primarily characterized by a persistent feeling of hopelessness or sadness that lasts for over two weeks.
+There are types of several depressive disorders that a person could be diagnosed with, including major depression, persistent depressive disorder, and seasonal affective disorder, among others.

 Physical and behavioral symptoms of depression

-Below are several of the physical and behavioral symptoms that may be seen in depression:
+This mental illness can look different from one person to the next, and not everyone experiences the same symptoms.
+That said, below are several of the most common physical and behavioral symptoms that may be seen in those with depression:

 • Noticeable changes in sleep schedules and patterns, including insomnia or excessive sleeping